Fuglede30/Fuglede30.github.io/index.markdown

 ## Top Congestion Hotspots in New York and Los Angeles

+We want to look at some of the places where the traffic is overloaded most often, in order to maybe choose routes around these places.
+Other ways we can use this are to alarm the town council to do something about these hotspots.

 <div style="display: flex; justify-content: space-around; flex-wrap: wrap; gap: 20px; max-width: 100%; margin: auto;">
   <div style="flex: 1 1 45%; min-width: 300px;">
     <iframe src="ny_top_10_congestion.html" width="100%" height="500px" style="border:none;"></iframe>